sinh-png/kha-tuts/en/Making_a_ball_avoider_game/README.md

 }
 ```

-We render a filled aqua blue circle at the center of the screen with a radius of 80. g2 is an instance of `kha.graphics2.Graphics`.
+We render a filled blue circle at the center of the screen with a radius of 80. g2 is an instance of `kha.graphics2.Graphics`.
 So what is this `kha.graphics2`?

 Here from the article on [kha.graphics2](https://github.com/KTXSoftware/Kha/wiki/kha.graphics2) from the Kha wiki: